rpivo/react-automation-profiler-example-app/README.md

 yarn dev
 ```

-You're now ready to run any of the scripts below, which will start react-automation-profiler for the example app.
+You're now ready to run any of the scripts below in a separate terminal window, which will start react-automation-profiler for the example app.

 ## Example Scripts